What is Abergavenny Food Festival?

 Sadly, we were unable to run a live event in 2020 (although we did have some virtual events online), but you can still take a look at our gallery to see what we got up to in 2019.

 The festival will return on 18th and 19th September.
 If you would like to become one of our brand partners, please get in touch.

 Abergavenny Food Festival is a non-profit organisation that is growing each year.

 To make this event a success, and to secure our legacy in the long-term, we need financial support from the businesses and organisations already pioneering alternative ways of thinking about the food we eat.
 The more support we can gather, the more ambitious our reach, and the more powerful our impact.

 How will my business benefit?

-Heading into its 20th year, Abergavenny Food Festival has grown to be one of the largest food festivals in the country with an audience to match.
-This provides a unique opportunity for your business to pioneer support for one of the most loved and cutting edge food festivals in the country.
+Abergavenny Food Festival has grown to be one of the largest food festivals in the country with an audience to match.
+This provides a unique opportunity for your business to pioneer support for one of the most loved and cutting edge food festivals.

 Sounds great, how can I get involved?

-We offer a range of packages for you to get involved, detailed below, and each level is tailored to suit your needs.
+We offer a range of packages for you to get involved, and tailored to suit your needs.
 To start a sponsorship conversation with us please give us a call or pop us an email: